 Just give it a try!

-Register to LeadsBridge and you’ll get a 7-day free trial to sync up your leads with your CRM or simply receive them via email ;).
+Register on LeadsBridge and you’ll get a 7-day free trial to sync up your leads with your CRM or simply receive them via email.